Collage

 The best way to travel in India is by private car.
 This offers great comfort and flexibility as you can stop when and wherever you want to take a picture or to have a cup of 'chai'.

+We will enable you to travel safely and securely to exciting corners of the Indian sub-continent.
 Our cars and drivers are carefully chosen for experience and reliability and you can confidently sit back and enjoy the scenery unfolding before you.
-All tours are based on travel by air-conditioned car.
-The only exception to this is in the cooler climes of the Himalaya where air-conditioning is not required.

-Although distances in India are long and Indian trains aren't the worlds best, traveling in them can add a fascinating new dimension to a visitor's experience.
+Travelling by train can add a fascinating new dimension to your experience.
 There is virtually no better way to make friends with the local people and see the spectacular and diverse Indian countryside.

 Train travel is safe, cheap and (in AC classes) comfortable.
 On many routes the railways are the fastest and cheapest way to get around.